felipenunezb/recencia_papers/README.md

 * arguments:
     * input_file: folder where the train.csv has been saved
     * max_length: this controls how much text from the abstracts will be encoded.
 If shorter, the text will be padded.
 If longer, it will be truncated.
 Some models won't allow more than 512 tokens.
 Better results between 180 and 250.
-    * output_dit: folder to store the results embeddings.
+    * output_dir: folder to store the results embeddings.
     * do_train/do_test: whether you are generating embeddings for the training of test set.
 This is important for the output files naming.

-Training set
+*Training set*
  ```python
 !python /content/recencia_papers/prepare_data.py \
   --input_file '/content/train.csv' \